Goals

 mango-run button.bin

-- Remember the goal of the lab is not to rush through to finish fastest – it's to work through the material and build understanding.
+The points we'd like you to check in with us during the lab are listed below5.
+Remember the goal of the lab is not to rush through to finish fastest; it's to work through the material and build understanding.
+We encourage you to check-in as you go, rather than batching up all for the end.

-- Before leaving lab, be sure to return our tools and supplies to their rightful place, discard any trash from your table, and straighten up the tables and chairs.
+Tidy up!
+Take care to return our tools and supplies to their rightful place, discard any trash, and straighten up the tables and chairs.
 Our lab room is our home, let's all work together to keep it a tidy and welcoming place!